 By now you need to worry about your movement speed so you can kite backwards in teamfights, so you get your boots.
 I used to sometimes get boots of swiftness, but after the nerf, they're just not worth it.
 Always get Berserker's Greaves on AP Varus.
 Don't get Sorcerer's Shoes (more on why below).

 5. Build reactively

 Last, I build according to the game.
 Do I need to melt tanks or juggernauts?
 Get Rabadon's Deathcap and Void Staff.
 Do I have enough AP damage at the moment but want to improve my teamfighting?
 Get a Runaan's Hurricane.
 Do I need to protect myself from getting assassinated?
 Get Zhonya's Hourglass and Guardian Angel or a different resistance item.
 Do I need to protect myself from getting burst?
-Get Abyssal Scepter, Banshee's Veil, or even a Maw of Malmortius (you don't have to go all AP after all).
+Get Abyssal Mask, Banshee's Veil, or even a Maw of Malmortius (you don't have to go all AP after all).
 Don't be afraid to get a purely defensive item last, especially if you're clearly the largest damage threat on your team and are getting targeted - you'll have enough damage already and it will help you stay in the fight to do more damage overall.

 The following notes will help you know what to build when:

 These items are pure offensive.
 I get them when I feel I need damage or can get away with not building defensively at all.
 Always get Void Staff before Deathcap unless it's your 5th or 6th item and you have plenty of AP.
 Void Staff normally outdamages Deathcap in the short run, but Deathcap outdamages Void Staff late game when you get to full build.
 Get both if you really need to melt a fed tank.